harry334421/AI-proj3_tiktactoe-groupproject/README.md

 ## Running the Server/Client

+First, copy your user id and API key into `token_TEMPLATE.txt` and save as `token.txt`.

-Run in two separate terminal windows.
+Now, run in two separate terminal windows.

 For the server: